Pioneer in Intelligent Computer Systems to Join WPI's Interactive Media & Game Development Faculty

 Charles Rich, distinguished research scientist and associate director of the Research Laboratory of Mitsubishi Electric Research Laboratories in Cambridge, Mass., and a pioneer in intelligent computer systems, will join the university's Interactive Media and Game Development faculty on July 1.
 Rich, who will have a faculty appointment in Computer Science, has focused his research on making people's interaction with computers more intuitive by having computers respond more like people do.

-WORCESTER, Mass. – Worcester Polytechnic Institute (WPI) announced today that Charles Rich, distinguished research scientist and associate director of the Research Laboratory of Mitsubishi Electric Research Laboratories (MERL) in Cambridge, Mass., and a pioneer in intelligent computer systems, will join the university's Interactive Media and Game Development faculty on July 1.
+WORCESTER, Mass. – Worcester Polytechnic Institute (WPI) announced today that Charles Rich, distinguished research scientist and associate director of the Research Laboratory of Mitsubishi Electric Research Laboratories (MERL) in Cambridge, Mass., and a pioneer in intelligent computer systems, will join the university's Interactive Media & Game Development faculty on July 1.

 Rich, who will have a faculty appointment in the Computer Science Department, was a founding member of MERL in 1991.
 As the North American arm of Mitsubishi Electric Corporation's corporate research and development organization, MERL conducts application-motivated basic research and advanced development in computer and communication technologies.
 Previously, Rich was a co-founder and director of the Programmer's Apprentice project at the MIT Artificial Intelligence Lab, where he pioneered research on intelligent assistants for software engineering.